What Works Best For Hair Loss and Grey Hair?

 At the moment, there is no proven treatment to reverse the growth of grey hair from the follicle despite the bold claims made by some anti-grey hair remedies.
 These products usually contain common herbs and vitamins and derive their anti-grey hair effects from Ayurveda, traditional Chinese medicine or homeopathy but their common denominator is the fact that they are ineffective for the great majority of grey hair sufferers.
 The only method that works 100% is to cover your grey hair.
 You can either use regular hair dyes, popular mainly with female consumers, or use one of the progressive hair colorants.
 Progressive hair colorants work on the hair by gradually changing its colour, which makes the change more discrete than dyeing hair.
 Unlike regular hair dyes, they only impact the white hair.
 For many consumers this is the preferred, more natural option.

 Progressive hair colorants are not messy and one does not usually need plastic gloves to apply them.
 They colour the hair selectively.
 Several strands of grey hair can be left untreated to make your hair look more natural.
 The weakness of this approach is the fact that progressive hair colorants have to be applied more often than permanent hair dyes, although their application is much easier.
 Metallic hair colorants usually have to be applied twice a week, but can be applied quickly and are not aggressive to your skin and hair, whereas organic-based hair colorants are typically used once a week but are a bit more difficult to handle.
-GreyBan, Re-Nature and Touch of Gray are the most recommended products to cover your grey hair.
+GreyBan, Re-Nature, Men Perfect and Touch of Gray are the most recommended products to cover your grey hair.

 Hair Loss Treatments